-Furthermore, conditions like high blood pressure, smoking, diabetes, and another vascular risk factor can be a culprit.
+Furthermore, conditions like high blood pressure, smoking, diabetes, and other vascular risk factor can be a culprit.

 These conditions can affect the blood vessels that feed the brain’s white matter, leading to the starvation of glucose and oxygen in the axons.

 Head trauma and neurodegenerative illness can be significant factors too.
 If you have these conditions, you can anticipate slow processing speed.